-The Peninsula High School junior quarterback passed for 135 yards and three touchdowns Friday night, and the Seahawks remained unbeaten in the South Puget Sound League 3A with a 40-6 blowout against the Decatur Gators at Roy Anderson Field.
+The Peninsula High School junior quarterback finished with 135 yards and three touchdown passes Friday night, and the Seahawks remained unbeaten in the South Puget Sound League 3A with a 40-6 blowout against the Decatur Gators at Roy Anderson Field.

 “It felt good, but we missed a lot of opportunities,” said Kvinsland, who finished 9-of-20 passing.
 “We missed on a lot of plays we should make and will make in the future.”

 Peninsula (4-3 overall, 3-0 league) was tough on defense on methodical when it had possession, even though the Seahawks didn’t put up gaudy offensive numbers.

 After Peninsula held Decatur on fourth down from the Seahawks’ 16 on the Gators’ opening drive, Running back Avega Siolo took the second play from scrimmage and busted free for an 89-yard touchdown run.

 It set the tone, and Peninsula never looked back.

 “The offensive line did a great job on that play,” Seahawks coach Ross Filkins said.
 “They brought six (players) on a heavy blitz, our offensive line was able to pick it up, and we were able to gash them there.”